jordanwmckee/set-cycle/server/README.md

 docker-compose up
 ```

+<sub>Note: the mysql container will fail if the mounted directory is nonempty</sub>

 This will start and initialize the database with the configuration in the `init.sql` file.

 Once the database is running, the rest api can be started by navigating to [/server](https://github.com/jordanwmckee/sets-app/server) and running